-- Friends of Lake Monroe Public Meetings – Bimonthly on the third Wednesday of odd-numbered months (July, September, November, etc.).
+- Friends of Lake Monroe Public Meetings – Quarterly on the third Wednesday of the month, beginning in October (1st month of each new quarter – January, April, July, October).
 See All Events here

 - Fall Watershed Sampling Blitz – September 18, 2020.
 Volunteers are needed to help collect water samples at over 100 stream locations throughout the Lake Monroe watershed (Monroe, Brown, and Jackson counties).
 These samples will be used to help give a snapshot of the watershed and compare water quality in different streams.